-- 991 The business problem is needing to have visibility into network traffic flow patterns so abnormal - 992 patterns can be identified and investigated. - Assumptions for the trusted hybrid cloud environment (steps taken before the demonstrations occur)are as follows: - Logging has been enabled at ESXi Hosts, NSX Managers, NSX Controllers, Edge Service Gateways, Control VMs, and DFWs, including tunnels. - 997 2.
-NetWitness is ready and available to collect and store logs from other hosts. - 998 Capability demonstrations: - Show that authorized administrators can see a vRLI custom dashboard for traffic flows indicating what is talking to what, both physical and virtual. - 1001 2.
-Show that the traffic flows include source, destination, ports, and protocol. - 1002 3.
-Show that the traffic flows from all the devices logging the flows are transferred to NetWitness. - 1003 The potential benefit of this is to identify suspicious activity, such as large data bursts, that may indicate 1004 exfiltration of sensitive data or other security problems.
+The business problem is needing to have visibility into network traffic flow patterns so abnormal patterns can be identified and investigated.

+Assumptions for the trusted hybrid cloud environment (steps taken before the demonstrations occur) are as follows:

+- 1. Logging has been enabled at ESXi Hosts, NSX Managers, NSX Controllers, Edge Service Gateways, Control VMs, and DFWs, including tunnels. - 2.
+NetWitness is ready and available to collect and store logs from other hosts.

+- 1. Show that authorized administrators can see a vRLI custom dashboard for traffic flows indicating what is talking to what, both physical and virtual. - 2.
+Show that the traffic flows include source, destination, ports, and protocol. - 3.
+Show that the traffic flows from all the devices logging the flows are transferred to NetWitness.

+The potential benefit of this is to identify suspicious activity, such as large data bursts, that may indicate exfiltration of sensitive data or other security problems.